xe1gyq/openstack/documentation/Challenge.md

 # Dashboard

-Provision the "End to End Industrial Automation System" dashboard thorugh Openstack in a Ubuntu 140.04 based Server as described under "Server Dashboard" section and connect the stream sent from your device using RESTFul to visualize the sensor data
+Provision the "End to End Industrial Automation System" dashboard to visualize the sensor data through Openstack in an Ubuntu 140.04 based Server as described under "Server Dashboard" section and connect the stream sent from your Intel Edison device using RESTFul

 # MQTT Broker